GLOBAL MARKETS-Markets mixed as tech boosts US stock futures, Europe dips

-MSCI's broad index of global stocks .MIWD00000PUS was steady, as Asian markets outside of Japan .MIAPJ0000PUS ticked higher in line with rising Wall Street futures.
+MSCI's broad index of global stocks .MIWD00000PUS was steady, after Asian markets outside of Japan .MIAPJ0000PUSclosed higher in line with rising Wall Street futures.

 Shares in troubled San Francisco-based lender First Republic Bank FRC.N hit a record low on Tuesday as it disclosed a $100 billion plunge in deposits, reviving fears over smaller U.S. banks that began with Silicon Valley Bank's collapse in March.